yashraw/yashraw.github.io/pages/index.md

 <br>

-#### Currently enrolled in Mechanical Engineering Technology - Industrial from [Centennial College](https://www.centennialcollege.ca/) and a student researcher and mechanical designer working part-time at [WIMTACH](https://wimtach.centennialcollege.ca/about/).
+#### Currently enrolled in Mechanical Engineering Technology - Industrial from [Centennial College](https://www.centennialcollege.ca/) and a student researcher | mechanical designer working at [WIMTACH](https://wimtach.centennialcollege.ca/about/).
 I moved to Canada after working as a Jr. Design Engineer for a Pharma Equipment Manufacturing firm for almost a year.
 My goal now is to learn how to build machines and manage industry in an efficient way.
 I am employed Part Time

 <br>